github/docs/content/github/managing-your-work-on-github/configuring-automation-for-project-boards.md

 ---
+#'#'" 'const'" '{h.ref1'#'" 'const { get } = require'"
+Skip to content
+Your account has been flagged.
+Because of that, your profile is hidden from the public.
+If you believe this is a mistake, contact support to have your account status reviewed.
+Iixixi /
+ZachryTylerWood
+Template
+forked from github/docs

+    Code
+    Issues
+    Pull requests
+    Discussions
+    Actions
+    Projects 5
+    Wiki
+    Security
+    Insights
+    Settings
 title: Configuring automation for project boards
 intro: You can set up automatic workflows to move issues and pull requests to a project board column when a specified event occurs.
 redirect_from: